Ÿnsect Poised to Ramp Up Production of Lesser Mealworm for Human Consumption

 While insect approval for human consumption is a relatively new concept, it is one that is already taking off in developing markets. Ÿnsect's other hero protein, Molitor mealworms, were the first insect authorised by EFSA in January 2021.

-In a survey commissioned by Ÿnsect and conducted OnePoll in April 2022 across the UK, US, Netherlands and France, nearly three fifths of all respondents (57%) revealed a willingness to consume insects once the environmental and health benefits had been explained.
+In a survey commissioned by Ÿnsect and conducted OnePoll in April 2022 across the UK, the US, Netherlands and France, nearly three-fifths of all respondents (57%) revealed a willingness to consume insects once the environmental and health benefits had been explained.
 Moreover, 96% of the 8,326 adults surveyed who had already eaten insects or insect protein said they liked them or would try them again.

 "The recent assessment by EFSA that lesser mealworms are safe for human consumption is a significant step forward for the company's expansion", commented Antoine Hubert, CEO, and co-founder of Ÿnsect.
 He added: "Mealworm protein offers the best of both worlds, as nutritionally beneficial as animal protein, but with a much lower environmental impact.
 The scientific community is increasingly rallying around the idea, with a 2022 report by the University of Helsinki suggesting that a diet incorporating large amounts of insect protein offers the optimum solution to reduce environmental impact by over 80% while offering high nutritional benefits to consumers."